Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Simulation Study

 \subsubsection{Vehicle Model}

-We use a dynamic single-track model~\cite[Eq.~(5)]{Carron_Bodmer_Vogel_Zurbrügg_Helm_Rickenbach_Muntwiler_Sieber_Zeilinger_2023} to describe the motion dynamics, where the state vector $x=[p_\mathrm{x}\; p_\mathrm{y}\; \psi\; v_\mathrm{x}\; v_\mathrm{y}\; \omega\; T\; \delta\; \theta]^\top$ comprises the 2D position of the vehicle $(p_\mathrm{x}, p_\mathrm{y})$, heading angle $\psi$ with respect to the global $x$-axis, longitudinal and lateral velocities $(v_\mathrm{x}, v_\mathrm{y})$, and yaw rate $\omega$ in the body-fixed frame.
+We use a dynamic single-track model~\cite[Eq.~(5)]{Carron_Bodmer_Vogel_Zurbrugg_Helm_Rickenbach_Muntwiler_Sieber_Zeilinger_2023} to describe the motion dynamics, where the state vector $x=[p_\mathrm{x}\; p_\mathrm{y}\; \psi\; v_\mathrm{x}\; v_\mathrm{y}\; \omega\; T\; \delta\; \theta]^\top$ comprises the 2D position of the vehicle $(p_\mathrm{x}, p_\mathrm{y})$, heading angle $\psi$ with respect to the global $x$-axis, longitudinal and lateral velocities $(v_\mathrm{x}, v_\mathrm{y})$, and yaw rate $\omega$ in the body-fixed frame.
 Additionally $T$ is the applied motor torque and $\delta$ is the steering angle.
 Lastly, $\theta$ is the progress along the track.
-Overall the model is obtained by combining of single track dynamics, a Pacejka tire model and integrators for the torque and steering dynamics and the progress variable.
-The control input is $u = [\dot{ T}\; \dot{\delta}\;\dot{\theta}]^\top$, containing the time derivatives of the last three states.
-To obtain the DT dynamics for the MPCC formulation, we discretize the model by RK4 to obtain
+Overall the model is obtained by combining single track dynamics, a Pacejka tire model and integrators for the torque and steering dynamics (modeling the low-level torque and steering controllers) and the progress variable.
+Consequently, the control input is $u = [\dot{ T}\; \dot{\delta}\;\dot{\theta}]^\top$.
+To obtain the DT dynamics, we discretize the model by RK4 to obtain